aptible/terraform-provider-aptible/docs/resources/app.md

   when autoscaling (ex: a value of 2 will go from 1->3->5).
 Container count will never exceed the configured maximum.
 - `scale_down_step` - (Default: 1) Horizontal autoscaling only - Sets the amount of containers to remove when autoscaling (ex: a value of 2 will go from 4->2->1).
 Container count will never exceed the configured minimum.
+- `use_horizontal_scale` - Horizontal autoscaling only.
+Sets the autoscaling to use a restart-free scale type so containers are only added and removed without restarting all currently running containers.

 ## Attribute Reference